-We are pleased to present the 2013 Comprehensive Annual Financial Report (CAFR) of Kitsap County, Washington in accordance with Chapter 36.22 of the Revised Code of Washington.
-This report is published to fulfill that requirement for the fiscal year ended December 31, 2013.
+We are pleased to present to you the 2014 Comprehensive Annual Financial Report (CAFR) of Kitsap County, Washington.
+State law requires that every general-purpose local government publish within one hundred fifty days of the close of each fiscal year a complete set of audited financial statements.
+This report is published to fulfill that requirement for the fiscal year ended December 31, 2014.
 The CAFR is also developed to provide meaningful financial information to legislative bodies, creditors, investors, teachers and students of public finance and the public.